sftcd/cs2014/assignments/assignment7-8/README.md

 Seems like this is sorta-controversial (not that systemd etc ever were:-).

-What's worked for me was to use [godaemon](https://github.com/VividCortex/godaemon) but it only seems to work in the built/compiled version where is seems fine.
+What's worked for me was to use [godaemon](https://github.com/VividCortex/godaemon) but it only seems to work in the built/compiled version where it seems fine.
 That is, ```go run server.go``` doesn't work with the daemon code, but
 ```go build server.go``` does produce a ```server``` binary that seems to
 do the right things.